 When used to identify control material, the field shall be populated with "CO".
 All values from HL7 Table 0384 as well as vendor-defined extensions are allowed when the segment is being used to identify contributing substances (e.g., reagents).

-INV-4 Inventory Container Identifier (CE), optional.
+INV-4 Inventory Container Identifier (CE), required when available from the analyzer (Analyzer).

 This field identifies the inventory container, e.g., unique serial number, of a specific package instance of a specific substance.
 This is a manufacturer-specific identifier.